asurcodes/amperage/README.md

 ## ❯ Kitchen sink

-You can check out all the components of this theme [here](https://asur.dev/en/amperage/theme-kitchen-sink) and a fully functional website using this theme [here](https://github.com/asurbernardo/blog).
+You can check out all the components of this theme [here](https://asur.dev/en/amperage/theme-kitchen-sink) and a fully functional website using Amperage [here](https://github.com/asurbernardo/blog) by yours truly.

 ## ❯ Configuration